jimmie33/jimmie33.github.io/index.md

 * [03/15/2019] Two papers accepted at CVPR 2019.
 * [03/15/2019] Our paper SmartEye received Best Paper Honorable Mention at CHI.
 * [02/06/2019] Received Adobe's _Tech Excellence Award_ with three amazing colleagues.
-* [01/01/2019] One paper on Layout GAN gets accepted at ICLR.
-* [01/01/2019] One paper on Mobile Composition Guidance gets accepted at CHI.

 ## Professional Service
 * CVPR 2022, Area Chair